 We do want them to make a decision sooner rather than later, though.
 In some cases, waiting to choose a particular major may increase the time it takes to finish college.

 If a student declares a major after their first semester, even though it is likely they will be able to graduate in four years, it’s also possible that they may no longer qualify for the 4-year graduation guarantee.

 We also have a career services office here at DWU.
 We use a student-empowerment model of career coaching, helping students to understand their own responsibility for their future.

 When they face prospective careers, we are able to give them the direction, tools and opportunities they need to understand how a career develops, from submitting that first application and resume all the way through interviewing and accepting a job.

 We are committed to a Policy of Equal Opportunity for all students and graduates.
 Our programs are open to everyone without regard to race, color, sex, age, national origin, religion, sexual orientation, disability or veteran status.

 Please note that Dakota Wesleyan University does not warrant or represent that any particular posting or opportunity, whether paid or unpaid, complies with the Fair Labor Standards Act and/or other federal and state labor and employment laws.

-Contact the Center for Talent Development directly at (605) 995-2952 or send an email to email@example.com.
+Contact the Academic and Career Services Center directly at (605) 995-2904 or send an email to email@example.com.
 We’re happy to help in any way we can.